Posts Tagged DUI Penalties

 There is a $5.00 charge for a copy of a three-year driver record.
 A cashier’s check or money order should be made payable to the Tennessee Department of Safety.
 If mailing, allow two weeks from the mailing date to receive the driver record.
 The federal Driver Privacy Protection Act (DPPA) prohibits the release of personal identifying information from driver license and vehicle registration records unless an individual submits a form requesting their records be open.

 The Oberman & Rice law firm often deal with issues surrounding Tennessee driver licenses, relating to Tennessee DUI offenses, as well as other traffic issues.
-Should you have any legal issues surrounding your Tennessee driver license, our attorneys, Steve, Sara, and Nate, are be available to speak with you and can be reached by calling 865-249-7200.
+Should you have any legal issues surrounding your Tennessee driver license, our attorneys, Steve and Sara are be available to speak with you and can be reached by calling 865-249-7200.

 Revoked License Reporting Error